nvoevodin/my_site/content/project/Pooper App/index.md

   name: Follow
   url:
 slides: example
-summary: VeryCool Studio website built in ReactJS.
+summary: Pooper is a fun prototype app.
+It is a full-stack app with backend written in R, SQL, and NodeJS, and frontend in ReactJS.
 tags:
 - My Apps
 - All
-title: VeryCool Studio website
+title: Pooper App, ReactJS
 url_code: ""
 url_pdf: ""
 url_slides: ""